Job Ref: 5052

 - Proposing and leading refurbishment and enhancements to the plant

 - Mentoring less experienced colleagues and assisting with training

 - An honours degree in Electrical/Electronic Engineering or a related discipline or other equivalent and relevant qualifications.
-A lower qualification level may be accepted where there is significant demonstrable experience beyond the minimum below
+A lower qualification level may be accepted where there is significant demonstrated experience beyond the minimum below

 - High Voltage experience would be an advantage

 - This role will require you to work shifts

 - Two shift pattern 0630-1430 and 1400 - 2230.
 1 week in 4 envisaged